Melamine is an organic base with the chemical formula C3H6N6, with the IUPAC name 1,3,5-triazine-2,4,6-triamine. It is only slightly soluble in water.

 Chronic toxicity

-reproductive damage, or bladder or kidney stones, which can lead to bladder cancer.
+Ingestion of melamine may lead to reproductive damage, or bladder or kidney stones, which can lead to bladder cancer.

 A study in 1953 reported that dogs fed 3% melamine for a year had the following changes in their urine: (1) reduced specific gravity, (2) increased output, (3) melamine crystalluria, and (4) protein and occult blood.